RantAI-dev/Book3-DSAR/content/docs/Part-III/Chapter-15.md

 </p>

 <p style="text-align: justify;">
 In contrast, a <strong>directed graph</strong> or <strong>digraph</strong> includes edges that have a specific direction, represented as ordered pairs of vertices.
-In a digraph, an edge from vertex $u$ to vertex $v$ does not imply an edge from V to uuu.
+In a digraph, an edge from vertex $u$ to vertex $v$ does not imply an edge from $V$ to $u$.
 This directionality is crucial for modeling processes like web page linking, where one page may link to another without reciprocation, or task scheduling, where certain tasks must precede others.
 </p>

 <p style="text-align: justify;">